nick-ivanov/nsc/README.md

 https://www.gnu.org/licenses/gpl-3.0.en.html

 ## ABOUT NSC
-NSC is a GUI utility which converts a binary sequence into a network signal in one of six codings:
+NSC is a GUI utility which converts a binary sequence into a network signal in one of six codings: NRZ-L, Polar NRZ-L, NRZ-I, Bipolar AMI, Manchester and Differential Manchester.

 ## INSTALLATION AND RUN